Please tell us what do you think, any kind of feedback is highly appreciated.

-A historical building next to the Duomo, ancient seat of the Bishopric.
-Worth noting the lovely oval chapel and the forecourt with its secular camellia trees.
+A historic building adjacent to the Duomo, Mansi Palace was the ancient seat of the Bishop.
+Worth noting are the beautiful oval chapel andthe front courtyard enriched by camellia trees which date back centuries.

-The internal courtyard in palazzo Mansi is shrouded in silence.
+The inner courtyard in palazzo Mansi is shrouded in silence.
 Even though worn away over the centuries, the building still maintains its sobre, refined character.

 Near the imposing bell-tower, between the older cathedral square and the recently built panoramic square overlooking Ravello, there is a superb 18th century fountain.
 The water is pure and comes directly from a spring called Vrecciale on Santa Maria dei Monti.